 Mrs K Mannion and Mrs P English: Deputy Designated Safeguarding Leads

-Mrs E March: Special Needs Lead
+Mrs E Peal: Special Needs Lead

 At Chalfont St Giles Village School we are committed to supporting the emotional health and well-being of our pupils and staff.
 We know that everyone experiences life challenges that can make us vulnerable and at times, anyone may need additional emotional support.
 We take the view that positive mental health is everybody’s business and that we all have a role to play.